Scroomb/college-basketball-predictions/README.md

 With the worse RMSE, this supports our analysis of the low alpha implying we do not have a very complex model.

 ### Conclusion
 The PER statistic is known to mainly use offensive statistics.
 While it contains some defensive values, they do not fully measure a player's defensive capabilities.
 Additionally, the data used, does not take into account play styles by different teams.
 Since some teams may have a play style that focuses mainly on offense and not defense, they may score a lot of points and have an inflated PER/p, without winning many games.
 Conversely, a team that focuses on defense, will have a lower PER/p, but they could win a lot of games.
 This inability to quantify defense in the data used could be introducing too much noise in the data to truly be able to predict well.
+Reflecting back on the correlation matrix, I was hoping to find more features that correlated to PT_